 Section 10 of the Rivers and Harbors Act of 1899 prohibits the alteration or obstruction of any navigable waters of the United States unless authorized by the Secretary of the Army acting through the Chief of Engineers.
-The Powell River is listed as a navigable water of the United States, as defined by 33 Code of Federal Regulations (CFR) Part 329, and is therefore subject to Section 10 of the Rivers and Harbors Act.
+Powell River is navigable waters of the United

+States as defined by 33 Code of Federal Regulations (CFR) Part 329.
+Therefore, a Section 10 permit from USACE would be required.

 Section 404 of the Clean Water Act (CWA) prohibits the discharge of dredged or fill material into waters of the United States unless authorized by the Department of the Army.
 Powell River is waters of the United States as defined by 33 CFR Part 328.
-Riprap is considered fill material and is therefore subject to Section 404 of the CWA.
+Riprap, considered fill material, is therefore subject to Section 404 of the CWA.

 Section 401 of the CWA requires a Water Quality Certification (WQC) from the State of Tennessee prior to the issuance of a federal permit for activities, which result in a discharge to navigable waters.
-The Tennessee Department of Environment and Conservation (TDEC) administers Section 401 WQC through the Aquatic Resource Alteration Permit (ARAP) program.
+The Department of Environment and Conservation (TDEC), TDEC administers Section 401 WQC through the Aquatic Resource Alteration Permit (ARAP) program.